yuvaldrori/documentation/_posts/docker/jet/2015-07-16-release-notes.md

 ## Version 0.8

+### 0.8.1

+* Fixing a bug with base images from private registries.

+    This change adds support to use a image from a private registry as for the `FROM` directive in a Dockerfile.

 ### 0.8.0

 * Changes to the default encryption key location

     Instead of using the key from `${HOME}/.codeship/keys/aes/key.key` the default location is now `codeship.aes` in your project root directory.

 ## Version 0.7